-A bat survey is currently being undertaken at the site, the results of which will be reported in early March in order to satisfy consent conditions 36 and 37.

-A lizard survey and salvage operation is set to commence in the week commencing 1 March 2021, in accordance with the Lizard Management Plan (Wildland Consultants 2019).
+A bat survey has been undertaken at the site, the results of which will be reported in mid-March in order to satisfy consent conditions 36 and 37.
+A lizard survey and salvage operation is set to commence in the week commencing 22 March 2021, in accordance with the Lizard Management Plan (Wildland Consultants 2021).